Our Favorite Intuitive Eating Books, Podcasts, and More!

-We love supporting individuals one-on-one to improve overall health and well-being, and we know how challenging it can feel about working towards healing your relationship with food and body when you are around others who may still be stuck in diet culture.
+We love supporting individuals one-on-one to improve overall health and well-being, and we know how challenging it can feel to work toward healing your relationship with food and body when you’re surrounded by others who may still be stuck in diet culture.
 Accessible support, encouragement, and knowledge can be so helpful to have in between nutrition counseling sessions.
+Here are a few of our favorite things, including Intuitive Eating books and other resources you can use to help you get started.

 Body Image Through Stages of Life from The Joy of Eating